Ulf Hannerz

-Ulf Hannerz, (born June 9, 1942, in Malmö) is a Swedish anthropologist.
-He is currently an emeritus professor of social anthropology at Stockholm University.
-He is also a member of the Royal Swedish Academy of Sciences., the American Academy of Arts and Sciences and the Austrian Academy of Sciences.
+Ulf Hannerz (born June 9, 1942, in Malmö) is a Swedish anthropologist known for his pioneering work on globalization, urban anthropology, multi-sited ethnography, and cultural theory.
+He is currently professor emeritus of Social Anthropology at Stockholm University.
+He was previously Chair of the European Association of Social Anthropologists, Director of the Swedish Collegium for Advanced Study, and Editor for Ethnos.